Improving Bridge estimators via $f$-GAN: Example 2: Comparing two Bayesian GLMMs

 Let $N_k$ be the number of MCMC samples drawn from $q_k$ for $k=1,2$.
 In this example, we compare the performance of the $f$-GAN-Bridge estimator with the Warp-III Bridge estimator and the Warp-U Bridge estimator as we increase the number of MCMC samples $N_1,N_2$.
 We consider sample size $N=\{1000,2000,3000,4000,5000\}$.
-This is a challenging task since the sample size $N$ is limited compared to the dimension of the problem.
-Recall that $q_1,q_2$ are defined on $\mathbb{R}^{n+1}, \mathbb{R}^{n+2}$ respectively with $n=537$.
+This is a challenging task since the sample size $N$ is limited compared to the dimension of the problem (Recall that $q_1,q_2$ are defined on $\mathbb{R}^{n+1}, \mathbb{R}^{n+2}$ respectively with $n=537$).
 For each choice of $N$, we repeatedly draw $N_1=N_2=N$ MCMC samples from $q_1,q_2$ respectively and estimate the MSE of $\log \hat r$ for each method in the same way as in the previous example.
-For our Algorithm \ref{algo_practical}, we augment $q_1$ as described above, set $\beta_1,\beta_2 = 0.1$ and $q_{1,aug}^{(\phi)}$ to be a Real-NVP with 10 coupling layers.
+For our Algorithm \ref{algo_practical}, we augment $q_1$ as described above, set $\lambda_1, \lambda_2 = 0.1$ and $q_{1,aug}^{(\phi)}$ to be a Real-NVP with 10 coupling layers.
 For the Warp-U and Warp-III Bridge estimator, we still use the recommended or default settings.
 We do not include GBS in this example since we find that for all values of $N$, it does not converge for most of the repetitions.
 From Figure \ref{fig: six_cities} we see our Algorithm \ref{algo_practical} outperforms the Warp-III and the Warp-U Bridge estimator for all sample size $N$.
 We also include a scatter plot of the first two dimensions of samples from $q_{1,aug},q_2$ and the transformed $ q^{(\phi_t)}_{1,aug}$, where $q^{(\phi_t)}_{1,aug}$ is obtained from Algorithm \ref{algo_practical} with $N=3000$.
 We see $q^{(\phi_t)}_{1,aug}$ an $q_2$ share much greater overlap than the original $q_{1,aug},q_2$.
+From Figure \ref{six_cities_computational_cost} we see for the same sample size $N$, the running time of $f$-GB is $4 \sim 6$ times as long as Warp-III, and roughly $30\% \sim 40\%$ shorter than Warp-U. On the other hand, $f$-GB achieves the highest precision per second for all sample size $N$ in this example.
+We further increase the sample size $N$, and find that Warp-U requires around $10^4$ MCMC samples to reach a similar level of precision achieved by $f$-GB with $N=5000$ samples, and takes around $2$ times longer to run.
+Similarly, Warp-III requires around $8\times10^4$ samples to get a similar level of precision, and takes around three times longer to run.